Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 Specsavers, River Street, Truro

-Specsavers will accept all brands of used contact lens and spectacles (without cases).
+Specsavers will accept all brands of used contact lens and spectacles (with cases).
 Collection box in store.

 https://mygroupltd.com/news/specsavers-launch-glasses-and-contact-lens-recycling-initiative-with-mygroup/